What is Coney Island Creek?

 CONEY ISLAND FERRY CANCELLED!

 EDC FINALLY ADMITS THAT SITE ON CONEY ISLAND CREEK IS TOO DANGEROUS AND EXPENSIVE.
-DOCK TO BE REMOVED IN DECEMBER
+DOCK was REMOVED.

 The New York Harbor Coastal Resiliency Plan by the Army Corps of Engineers went live on their website on September 26, and it's a shocker.
 The proposed $52 billion plan for New York and parts of New Jersey will have extreme consequences for Coney Island and the surrounding shorefront communities and gives no guarantees that any of the projects will work.(The plan is searchable for Coney Island and maps appear on pages 139 and 202.)
 The plan will be finalized in two years, and construction begins in 2030.
 The only thing for sure is that Coney Island will never be the same.
 Submit your comments before the March 7, 2023, deadline.